PedroLander/yourlims/README.md

   - Use the settings menu for database selection, creation, backup, and automation configuration.

 ## Future Development

+YourLIMS is a work in progress and welcomes contributions and suggestions.
+Planned improvements include:

 - **Security:**
   - Password hashing, advanced role management, secure connection methods, and robust validation of data uploads.